dendronhq/dendron-site/vault/dendron.guides.workflows.todos.md

 ---
 ## Snippets

-The default dendron workspace comes with the `to` snippet that expands to `- [ ]`.
+The default Dendron workspace comes with the `to` snippet that expands to `- [ ]`.
 You can use this to quickly create bulleted checkboxes.

 ## Interactive Checkboxes